1983 South Pacific Games

-The 1983 South Pacific Games, held at Apia in Western Samoa from 5–16 September 1983, was the seventh edition of the South Pacific Games.
+The 7th South Pacific Games (Taʻaloga Lona-Fitu a le Pasefika i Saute), also known as Apia 1983, held on 5–16 September 1983 in Apia, Western Samoa, was the seventh edition of the South Pacific Games.

 Participating countries

 Fifteen nations competed at the 1983 South Pacific Games:

 Sports

 Despite swimming being a compulsory sport for the South Pacific Games, there was no facility built in Apia to host swimming events in 1983.
 There were thirteen sports contested at the 1983 South Pacific Games:

 Note: A number in parentheses indicates how many medal events were contested in that sport (where known).

-Final medal table
+Medal table

 New Caledonia topped the table ahead of hosts Western Samoa: